arsdever/lcd/docs/developer.md

 - or whatever you find more convenient for you

 #### 2.1.1 Visual Studio
-If you have `Visual Studio` installed, than the `CMake` configuration should be automated.
+If you have `Visual Studio` installed then the `CMake` configuration should be automated.
-Just make sure to update `CMake toolchain file` property in the `CMakeSettings.json`.
+Just make sure to update the `CMake toolchain file` property in the `CMakeSettings.json`.

 #### 2.1.2 Others
 ```